 In a lawsuit against the surgeon, she is awarded non-economic damages for her pain, suffering, and, physical impairment of $2 million.
 However, because of the “upper cap” for her permanent loss of or damage to a reproductive organ resulting in the inability to have children, she’s limited to the 2020 cap of $842,500.
 If she had suffered an injury not included in the three exceptions listed above, she would be restricted to the 2020 “lower cap” limit of $471,800.

-For a free consultation with an experienced medical malpractice attorney in Michigan, contact Buchanan Firm.
+For a free consultation with an experienced medical malpractice attorney in Grand Rapids, contact Buchanan Firm.
 We can discuss your situation if you believe you’ve been injured as the result of a physician or healthcare facility error.

 The purported tort “reforms” in Michigan create unjust results and grossly inadequate recoveries.
 At Buchanan Firm we immediately inform injured patients of the unfair laws in Michigan and do not hide or conceal the caps on non-economic damages.
 We are patient advocates and believe in open, honest, and candid communication with every person we talk to about a potential malpractice claim.
 If you or a loved one recently suffered injury or death resulting from a medical error, contact us or another experienced medical malpractice attorney right away.